jerngyolk/CoinSimulator/README.md

 # CoinChartSimulator

-The aim is to generate random data to do simulations to test investment strategies.
+The aim is to generate random cryptocurrency price data to do simulations to test investment strategies.
 This is based on the assumption that cryptocurrency price fluctuations are random.
 Another assumption, that cryptocurrency markets are zero-sum, is also featured.